Phantasma (SOUL) Price Hits $0.24

 Phantasma Profile

-Phantasma (CRYPTO:SOUL) is a PoW/PoS coin that uses the Scrypt hashing algorithm.
-Its genesis date was May 12th, 2018.
+Phantasma (SOUL) is a PoW/PoS coin that uses the Scrypt hashing algorithm.
+Its launch date was May 12th, 2018.
 Phantasma’s total supply is 105,220,281 coins and its circulating supply is 106,514,230 coins.
+The Reddit community for Phantasma is https://reddit.com/r/phantasma and the currency’s Github account can be viewed here.
 Phantasma’s official Twitter account is @phantasma_io and its Facebook page is accessible here.
-The Reddit community for Phantasma is https://reddit.com/r/phantasma and the currency’s Github account can be viewed here.
+Phantasma’s official message board is steemit.com/@phantasma-io.
 The official website for Phantasma is phantasma.io.
-The official message board for Phantasma is steemit.com/@phantasma-io.

 Buying and Selling Phantasma

-It is usually not presently possible to purchase alternative cryptocurrencies such as Phantasma directly using US dollars.
-Investors seeking to acquire Phantasma should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Phantasma using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Phantasma directly using US dollars.
+Investors seeking to trade Phantasma should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Phantasma using one of the exchanges listed above.

 Receive News & Updates for Phantasma Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Phantasma and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.